 Unless Project 1 is the most important project across all the teams, these dilemmas are most often solved by minimizing switching costs (again, efficiency).
 This means that every time a part of a project takes longer than expected (which we know from the planning fallacy is most of the time), the delays accumulate as the project proceeds.
 The flip side of this is that when a part of a project is earlier than expected, the extra time does not accumulate.
 This means that as a project suffers delays, there is a ratchet effect: late projects almost never get back on track.

-Here are my closing thoughts for how to mitigate some of these effects in software projects.
+Here are some closing thoughts for how to mitigate some of these effects in software projects.

 - Decompose projects into small tickets.